Neroware/Sobots/Documentation.md

 ### Dispositions

-Following the paper of Toyoshima et al., the class "Disposition" was defined accordingly with classes TR_min, R_max, TRIGGER and REALIZATION
+- Following the paper of Toyoshima et al., the class "Disposition" was defined accordingly with classes TR_min, R_max, TRIGGER and REALIZATION
+- Furthermore, Belief, Desire, Intention and DecisionProcess are defined following the stated work.